anhinga/2024-jax-drafts/superfluid/no-jit-run-2.md

 https://github.com/anhinga/julia-flux-drafts/tree/main/arxiv-1606-09470-section3/May-August-2022/v0-1/feedforward-run-3

 But we also see from that log that one should not jump to conclusions, Adam optimizer often finds a way.
+But here it does indeed look like it is stuck in a local minimum.

 We do need to start looking at adding regularization.